VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 ## Digital Conclusion

 So, clearly there's room for improvment with how we interact with software and the core experiance with how we find, access, look at, store, transfer, and create digital content.
 Some of what I've sugessted here may seem far fetched and all but impossible, but the same feels true if we consider how advanced smart phones would seem in 1999 or some of today's AI content generation still seems, as it gets better at generating life like images and holding convincing conversations.

+---

+I'm not the first to think on this subject by any means, [Programs are a prison: Rethinking the fundamental building blocks of computing interfaces by Robert Lechte](https://djrobstep.com/posts/programs-are-a-prison) is a particularly good example of other thoughts on this same subject.

 <ol hidden id="footnotes">
 <li>... unless that service is based around that permission, like denying a recording app access to a microphone.</li>